Next Start Date January 8

 - A bachelor’s degree in mathematics or related field with a minimum 2.75 GPA

-If the applicant does not have a bachelor’s degree in mathematics or a related field or does not meet the minimum grade standard for the calculus sequence and proof-based math courses, the student is still encouraged to submit their application for conditional acceptance status.
-Students who are conditionally accepted may be required to enroll in an undergraduate course (or courses) to strengthen their background in undergraduate mathematics before enrolling in graduate-level mathematics.
+If the applicant does not have a bachelor’s degree in mathematics or a related field or does not meet the minimum grade standard for the calculus sequence and proof-based math courses, then the student is encouraged to submit their application for conditional acceptance status.
+Students who are conditionally accepted may be required to enroll in an undergraduate course (or courses) to strengthen their background in mathematics before enrolling in graduate-level mathematics.

 How to Apply